 Kir Kuiken, Introduction: Romanticism and Political Ecology

 Romanticism’s relationship with ecology has been a lively topic of concern.
-In arguing that English Romanticism poets discovered a new “holistic” paradigm that prefigured contemporary ecological thought and eco-criticism, John McCusick’s seminal Green Writing (2000) set the stage for a renewed concern with the way Romantic-era authors form part of a genealogy of our own contemporary ecological concerns in the era of anthropocentric climate change.
-In Ecology Without Nature, Timothy Morton clarified that while the ‘holism’ specific to the Romantic period concerns not just a feeling of enmeshment with “nature” or with the “non-human,” it also contains a burgeoning feeling of interconnection that dovetails with nationalism, a sense of belonging to “a whole greater than the sum of its parts” that potentially underpins a conservative or reactionary politics.
+In arguing that English Romanticism poets discovered a new “holistic” paradigm that prefigured contemporary ecological thought and ecocriticism, John McKusick’s seminal Green Writing (2000) set the stage for a renewed concern with the way Romantic-era authors form part of a genealogy of our own contemporary ecological concerns in the era of anthropocentric climate change.
+In Ecology without Nature, Timothy Morton clarified that while the “holism” specific to the Romantic period concerns not just a feeling of enmeshment with “nature” or with the “non-human,” it also contains a burgeoning feeling of interconnection that dovetails with nationalism, a sense of belonging to “a whole greater than the sum of its parts” that potentially underpins a conservative or reactionary politics (101).
 At the root of these concerns is the bugbear of organicism and “organic community”—a form of holism that implies an identity between members as well as their subsumption by a totality that remains irreducible to the differences contained within it.
-In contradistinction to this kind of organicism, Morton proposes a thinking of “collectivism,” which he argues rules out organic community by making the collective enmeshment of human and non-human un-subsumable by any discrete totality.
+In contradistinction to this kind of organicism, Morton proposes a thinking of “collectivism,” which he argues rules out organic community by making the collective enmeshment of human and non-human unsubsumable by any discrete totality.
 As he puts it in The Ecological Thought, with a nod to Saussure:

 The ecological thought permits no distance.
 Thinking interdependence involves dissolving the barrier between “over here” and “over there,” and more fundamentally, the metaphysical illusion of rigid, narrow boundaries between inside and outside.
 Thinking interdependence involves thinking difference.
 This means confronting the fact that all beings are related to each other negatively and differentially, in an open system without center or edge.
+(39)